-Entry Criteria: Any 20 credits in any of the following: Level 1 Art, English, Maths, or Science OR at the discretion of the HOD Art AS No. Descriptor Level Internally Assessed Credits Externally Assessed Credits 91312 Use drawing methods to apply knowledge 2 4 91317 Develop ideas in a related series 2 4 91322 Produce a systematic body of work 2 12

-The students will learn digital photography.

-This course is made to lead onto Level 3 Photography and Art School.

-Students who choose to do digital photography will need to have money on their school account for printing.
-Students will need to have at least a 5 mega pixel digital camera with manual settings for the digital programme.

-There is also the option of using the school SLR digital cameras.
+Photography Entry Criteria: Any 20 credits in any of the following: Level 1 Art, English, Maths, or Science OR at the discretion of the HOD Art Level 2 12PHO AS No. Descriptor Level Internally Assessed Credits Externally Assessed Credits 91312 Use drawing methods to apply knowledge 2 4 HOD: Mr Marc Petersen 91317 Develop ideas in a related series 2 4 91322 Produce a systematic body of work 2 12 You will learn: The students will learn digital photography. iis course lead? made to lead onto Level 3 Photography and Art School.
+Students will n choose to do digital photography will need to have money on their school account for printing. eed to have at least a 5 mega pixel digital camera with manual settings for the digital programme ne option of using the school SLR digital cameras.